top of page

 • Will you have cups at your water/aid stations?

 Yes, BUT we are highly encouraging all walkers and runners alike to help us reduce waste at our events.
+Water stations are at each start line and at miles 2, 4, 6, 8, 9, 11, 12, and the finish line.

 • Do you allow participants to walk in the race?

 Yes!
 We have many participants who return year after year to walk the course!
 There is no strict time limit on the course, and water stations stay open until the last racer crosses the finish line! (usually by 1:30 p.m.)
 Throughout the course, there are volunteers on bikes with cell phones, plus volunteers at the water stations with cell phones, so if you need ANYTHING—ask for help!
 Even if you need a ride down, we can help!
 At Slacker Races, we celebrate every participant, no matter their pace or experience level.
 Join us for a memorable event where the emphasis is on the journey, the experience, and the joy of accomplishing something incredible.
-Lace-up, step out of your comfort zone, and become a Slacker on June 24, 2023!
+Lace-up, step out of your comfort zone, and become a Slacker on June 28, 2025!

 • Can I wear headphones, phones, ipods, etc?